Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?: Empirical Analysis

-To consolidate the findings of this study, we conduct additional analysis to incorporate potential confounding factors that are associated with the expansion of Community Notes on Twitter from multiple levels including the platform, Community Notes contributors, authors of tweets, and the tweets themselves.
+To consolidate the findings of this study, we conduct additional analyses to incorporate potential confounding factors that are associated with the expansion of Community Notes on X/Twitter from multiple levels including the platform, Community Notes contributors, authors of tweets, and the tweets themselves.